simonlimon/E160-Final-Project/index.md

 If the video won't load, try [this link.](https://drive.google.com/open?id=1pcBH6b0eSH8b0hWmrWPS9H6eVNmzyZ7X)
 ### Statistics
-Figure S.1 shows a graph of the difference between the number of nodes expanded for aStar and BFS against the number of nodes in the maze graph.
+Figure S.1 shows a graph of the difference between the number of nodes expanded for A\* and BFS against the number of nodes in the maze graph.
 The data was obtained by taking the mean and standard deviation of the number of nodes expanded for each algorithm on 1000 randomly generated graphs.